dzoladz/tedsig-futures/_posts/2021-01-01-hair-catalog.md

 {% include inline_image_half_width.html
     image='automatic_cities.jpg'
     description='description'
-    label_key='Fig. 1'
+    label_key='Fig. 4 - Automatic Cities'
     label_value=''
     label_url=''
-    float='right'
+    float='left'
 %}

-[INSERT AUTOMATIC CITIES JPG WITH THIS PARAGRAPH] Marilyn Stokstad’s [All About Art: An Essential History](http://www.worldcat.org/oclc/1062003389) was used by someone with black coarse hair and someone with dark yellow fine hair.
+Marilyn Stokstad’s [All About Art: An Essential History](http://www.worldcat.org/oclc/1062003389) was used by someone with black coarse hair and someone with dark yellow fine hair.
 [Automatic Cities: The Architectural Imaginary in Contemporary Art](http://www.worldcat.org/oclc/326587231) was also used by people with black coarse and yellow fine hairs.
 Is the person with black coarse straight hair at 0.9cm length who read [Automatic Cities: The Architectural Imaginary in Contemporary Art](http://www.worldcat.org/oclc/326587231) the same as the person with black coarse straight hair at 0.9 cm who read [Artistic Expression: A Sociological Analysis](http://www.worldcat.org/oclc/803843429)?

+<div style="clear: both;"></div>

 {% include inline_image_half_width.html
     image='caravaggio.jpg'
     description='description'
-    label_key='Fig. 1'
+    label_key='Fig. 5 - Caravaggio'
     label_value=''
     label_url=''
     float='right'
 %}

-[INSERT CARAVAGGIO JPG WITH THIS PARAGRAPH] Was the person reading [Calder’s Universe](http://www.worldcat.org/oclc/958867476) who lost at least three hairs, two with the roots, stressed or sick?
+Was the person reading [Calder’s Universe](http://www.worldcat.org/oclc/958867476) who lost at least three hairs, two with the roots, stressed or sick?
 Or Witting’s [Caravaggio](http://www.worldcat.org/oclc/76936497)?
 Overall, Caravaggio books have a lot of hair; this suggests intimate reading.
 [Picasso](http://www.worldcat.org/oclc/1046498863) by Elgar and Maillard had at least four different people lose hair between the pages.
 It’s one of the smaller books in height, but relatively weighty in pages.
 It would take time to skim, let alone read in depth, suggesting that the longer spent with a book, the more likely hair would drift into the pages.
 Hair falling from a reader while lingering over a page spread, deeply gazing at an image.
 Flipping through these books’ pages, looking for evidence of use, of people, is seemingly nostalgic in a pandemic era.
 Preserve the reader.

+<div style="clear: both;"></div>

 ## Bibliography